ikko/sym/docs/topics/5_mixinability/index.md

 # Mixinability: Dynamic Extensibility of Symbol Instances

 The `Symbol` framework introduces a sophisticated mixinability mechanism, enabling the dynamic extension of `Symbol` instances at runtime.
-This capability is crucial for building highly adaptable and modular systems, allowing behaviors and attributes to be attached to symbols based on contextual needs without altering their core definition.
+This capability is crucial for building highly adaptable and modular systems, allowing behaviors and attributes to be attached to syms based on contextual needs without altering their core definition.
 This approach aligns with principles of open/closed principle and composition over inheritance, fostering a flexible and maintainable codebase.

 ## Dynamic Extension and Validation

 At its core, mixinability in `Symbol` is managed through the `register_mixin` function, which facilitates the attachment of new functionalities (methods, properties, or even data attributes) to the `Symbol` class.
-A critical aspect of this process is the rigorous validation performed by `symbol.core.mixin_validator`.
+A critical aspect of this process is the rigorous validation performed by `sym.core.mixin_validator`.
 This module employs static analysis, leveraging `LibCST`, to ensure that proposed mixins adhere to a predefined interface and do not introduce security vulnerabilities or architectural inconsistencies.

 ### Validation Process
 The validation process encompasses several key checks: